Europe 379: Elevation of Theodosius I

 Sep 378 Battle of Constantinople

-Moving away from Adrianople in mid-August 378, the Goths pillaged the area around Perinthus before setting out for the eastern Roman capital of Constantinople.
+Moving away from Adrianople in mid-August 378, the Goths pillaged the area around Perinthus before setting out for the eastern Roman capital of New Rome (Constantinople).
 As they approached the city they were attacked by a newly arrived troop of Tanukhid Arabs—and allegedly frightened when one of the Arabs, clad only in a loin cloth, charged into a horde of Goths and, after killing one of them, sucked the blood spurting from his throat.
 When the Arabs pulled back, the Goths advanced to within sight of Constantinople itself, but were so shaken by its vast size and great walls that they abandoned all hope of taking it and withdrew from the region. in wikipedia

 378–379 Massacre of the Gothic Garrisons